Blosc/bcolz/README.txt

 Rational
 --------

-Nowadays memory access is the most common bottleneck in many computational scenarios, and CPUs spend most of its time waiting for data.
+By using compression, you can deal with more data using the same amount of memory.
+In case you wonder: which is the price to pay in terms of performance? you should know that nowadays memory access is the most common bottleneck in many computational scenarios, and CPUs spend most of its time waiting for data, and having data compressed in memory can reduce the stress of the memory subsystem.

-Having data compressed in memory can reduce the stress of the memory subsystem.
-The net result is that carray operations can be faster than using a traditional ndarray object from NumPy.
+In other words, the ultimate goal for carray is not only reducing memory needs of large arrays, but also making carray operations to go faster than using a traditional ndarray object from NumPy.
+That is already the case for some special cases now (2011), but will happen more generally in a short future, when carray will be able to take advantage of newer CPUs integrating more cores and wider vector units (256 bit and more).

 Building
 --------